-Jellyfish (medusot in Hebrew) are a real issue in Tel Aviv beaches, especially in July and August which are the hottest months.
-You really can’t do anything about it, and I certainly do not recommend fishing them out of the water and killing them as some still like doing: that is an irresponsible practice.
-The only recommendation I have is to simply stay out of water then there is jellyfish.
+Jellyfish (medusot in Hebrew) are a real issue in Tel Aviv, especially in July and August – the hottest months.
+You really can’t do anything about it.
+Fishing them out of the water and killing them is an irresponsible practice. simply stay out of water then there is jellyfish.
 For more recommendations on what to do in case you get stung or to prevent it, you may want to read this.

 Be respectful of other people

-Tel Aviv beaches can get very crowded in the summer months and there will be people who listen to loud music, play ball games and lift a lot of sand or hit you with the ball and in general be annoying.
+Tel Aviv beaches can get very crowded in the summer months and there will be people who listen to loud music, play ball games and lift a lot of sand.
 Just make sure not to be that kind of person!